Moving to The Netherlands

 When we asked people what advice they would give someone preparing to move to The Netherlands, they said:

 "Expats should be aware that the Netherlands is a culturally diverse nation that is home to a wide range of expats from all over the world.
 The Dutch language is the most common language, though English is widely spoken.
 Expats should also be aware of the potentially high cost of living in the Netherlands, with Amsterdam being one of the most expensive cities in Europe.
 Expats should prepare for regular payments such as taxes and community service fees, but also healthcare costs (which can be reimbursed if you have a Dutch health insurance).
 Visa regulations may also be complex and health insurance regulations should be understood.
-Expats should also be aware of the cultural differences they may encounter while living in the Netherlands, such as the flat structure of the society, the unconventional attitude towards children, and the proactive nature of the Dutch," explained one expat living in Netherlands.
+Expats should also be aware of the cultural differences they may encounter while living in the Netherlands, such as the flat structure of the society, the unconventional attitude towards children, and the proactive nature of the Dutch," said one expat in Netherlands.

 How do I find a place to live in The Netherlands?